8.3 C

 5. Pstree

 Pstree is a Linux command and visual alternative to the ps command, which shows the system running threads and processes as a “tree.”
-It shows all process trees rooted at processes owned by a user-specified beforehand.
+It shows all process trees rooted in processes owned by a user-specified beforehand.

-GUI Based Linux Task Manager
+GUI-Based Linux Task Manager

-Now I will show you some of the best GUI-based Linux task managers, which will help the new Linux user to understand the system engagement with various threads and processes and ultimately helps to control the Linux applications.
+Now I will show you some of the best GUI-based Linux task managers, which will help the new user understand the system engagement with various threads and processes and ultimately helps to control the Linux applications.

 6. Gnome System Monitor